 If we're not writing about driveways, we'll want to skip using "driveway crack repair" in our post.

 Paying close attention to on-page optimization gives your content the best chance of ranking on the first page of Google.
-By including your keywords in four basic areas of each post, you help search engines understand the context and intent of your content.
+By including your keywords in the right places across each post, you help search engines understand the context and intent of your content.

 Page title